slashtechno/wyzely-detect/README.md

 # Wyzely Detect
-Recognize faces/objects in a video stream (from a webcam or a security camera) and send notifications to your phone (or other devices)
+Recognize faces/objects in a video stream (from a webcam or a security camera) and send notifications to your devices

 ### Features
 - Recognize objects